Is cell segregation like oil and water: asymptotic versus transitory regime: Materials and Methods

 Based on \eqref{gamma_celltyperatio} it is possible to calculate for every pair of type specific segregation indices $\gamma_0(t)$ and $\gamma_1(t)$ the corresponding cell type ratio and vice versa.
 We define the cell type ratio as

 where we assume without loss of generality that $r\leq1$.

 In this sense, the cell type ratio in the experiment can be obtained from the ratio of the corresponding segregation indices, see \figref{main_Florian_paper_plot_7_1}.
 Indeed, the ratio of segregation indices is relatively constant over the time span of the experiment, and we set the cell type ratio of the cellular automaton accordingly, as indicated in \figref{main_Florian_paper_plot_7_1}.
 In their experiments, Méhes et al.~\cite{MehMonNemVic2012} choose the cell type ratio such that initially the same amount of area is covered by each type.
-Since the cells of each type are similar in size, as EPC is $300\mu m^2$~\cite{FijEtal1983}, PFK is $400 \mu m^2$~\cite{MehVic2014} and HaCaT is $80-400\mu m^2$~\cite{BoeVePon1999}, it is reasonable to simulate the segregation with the cellular automaton, where every cell has the same space of the grid.
+Since the cells of each type are similar in size, as EPC is $300\mu m^2$~\cite{FijEtal1983}, PFK is $400 \mu m^2$~\cite{MehVic2013} and HaCaT is $80-400\mu m^2$~\cite{BoeVePon1999}, it is reasonable to simulate the segregation with the cellular automaton, where every cell has the same space of the grid.
 However, the small differences in size imply that the number of cells of each type in the experiment is not equal.
 Instead, one estimates from the cell size ratios $0.75=A_\text{EPC}/A_\text{PFK}=A_\text{EPC}/A_\text{HaCaT}$, cell type ratios which are consistent with the ones obtained from the ratio of segregation indices $0.70=N_\text{PFK}/N_\text{EPC}$ and $0.54=N_\text{HaCaT}/N_\text{EPC}$ for EPC with PFK and HaCaT with EPC, respectively, see \figref{main_Florian_paper_plot_7_1}.
 Note that the specific cell type sizes where not reported by Méhes et al.~\cite{MehMonNemVic2012} and cells can vary in size during an experiment as well as depending on the experimental setup.

 Additionally to the segregation indices and the interface length, the average cluster diameter is a third commonly used measure to determine order in segregation processes.
-For the cellular automaton it can be shown that the average cluster diameter $d$ is inverse-proportional to the interface length $I$, assuming the cell type ratio equals $50/50$, and the cluster size distribution is narrow, i.e. $\langle d_l \rangle^2 \approx \langle d_l^2 \rangle$, and the total area $A_\text{sum}$ of all clusters is constant.
+For the cellular automaton it can be shown that the average cluster diameter $d$ is inverse-proportional to the interface length $I$, assuming the cell type ratio equals $50/50$, the cluster size distribution is narrow, i.e. $\langle d_l \rangle^2 \approx \langle d_l^2 \rangle$, the total area $A_\text{sum}$ of all clusters is constant, and the clusters are approximately circular.
 In the following $n_c$ denotes the number of clusters, $A_l, l\in\mathbb{N}|1\leq l\leq n_c$ the size and $U_l$ the scope of the $l$-th cluster.
 Approximating the clusters as circles, we have

 By combining the two expressions for $n_c$ in \eqref{cluster_1}, we get